Web.config Settings for ReportViewer

 This key specifies a class that implements the IReportViewerMessages interface.
 This interface is used to provide customized user interface messages.

-In Visual Studio 2010 and above, a new interface IReportViewerMessages3 is added to the ReportViewer control.
+In Visual Studio 2010, a new interface IReportViewerMessages3 is added to the ReportViewer control.
 To use all the user interface messages the ReportViewer control provides, specify a class that implements the IReportViewerMessages3 interface here.

 Specifying the Fully Qualified Class